Open enrollment (PEBB)

 Find monthly premiums for:

 You will pay a premium for medical coverage.
-There are no employee premiums for dental, basic life, basic accidental death and dismemberment (AD&D), and employer-paid long-term disability (LTD) insurance.
+There are no employee premiums for dental, vision, basic life, basic AD&D, and employer-paid LTD insurance.
 These benefits are paid for by your employer.
 If you choose to keep your employee-paid LTD insurance, you will pay that premium.
 You may also buy supplemental life and supplemental AD&D insurance for yourself and your dependents.

 Employees who work for a city, county, port, tribal government, water district, hospital, etc., need to contact their payroll or benefits office to find their monthly premiums.